StoneT2000/jax-bandits/README.md

 ## Usage

-This library provides a simple jax based environment interface for Multi-armed bandits as well as algorithms.
+This library provides a simple jax based environment interface for multi-armed bandits as well as algorithms.

 The following shows how to initialize an environment and an algorithm.